Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - able to follow instructions

-- able to work well independently or as part of a team
+- able to work well independently or in a team

 - good communicators